Three things to know about the Seahawks’ Week 4 opponent, the Miami Dolphins

 But his rise to the top of the Dolphins’ running-back depth chart seems to be the most unexpected development in Miami so far this season.

-Gaskin, the Huskies’ all-time leading rusher, was a seventh-round pick in 2019, and barely played for the Dolphins last season.
+Gaskin, the Huskies’ career leading rusher, was a seventh-round draft choice in 2019 and barely played for the Dolphins last season.
 He was inactive for the first half of the 2019 season, and after finally getting a chance in December, he suffered an ankle injury and missed the rest of the season.

 But in Miami’s 31-13 victory at Jacksonville last Thursday, Gaskin had the best game of his NFL career, finishing with 95 yards from scrimmage on a career-high 22 carries and five receptions.

-“I think, obviously, just working out with the offseason, before, you always had school and stuff coming out of college,” Gaskin told reporters in Miami.
+“I think, obviously, just working out the offseason, before, you always had school and stuff coming out of college,” Gaskin told reporters in Miami.
 “But kind of being able to make my body my assignment, in a sense, just taking care of it to the best of my abilities.

 “And I think it’s just mindset, absolutely.
 It’s just not playing at all last year made me more hungry for this year.
 Being able to get on the field and trying not to look bad.
 Last year was definitely a learning experience, definitely humbling experience.
-So makes you hungry, not playing the game.”
+So it makes you hungry, not playing the game.”

 Gaskin has 38 carries for 152 yard this season, plus 15 receptions (on 16 targets) for 91 yards.